staff0rd/documentation/commercial/cluster-with-manager-nodes.md

 Manager and database nodes need to know about one another to gossip.
 To start this process, you provide gossip seeds or the addresses where it can find other nodes, to each node.
 When running with manager nodes, it normally uses the following approach:

 - On each physical machine, configure the database node(s) with a gossip seed of the internal HTTP interface of the manager running on the same physical machine.

 - Configure the managers to discover other managers in one of two ways:
   - via a DNS entry and a well-known gossip port.
-    -   via a list of other managers' addresses.
+  - via a list of other manager node addresses.

 The preferred method is via a DNS entry.
-To set this up, create a DNS entry for the cluster with an A record pointing to each member of the cluster.
-Each manager looks up other nodes in the cluster during the startup process based on the DNS name.
+To set this up, create a DNS entry for the cluster with an `A record` pointing to each member of the cluster.
+Each manager then looks up other nodes in the cluster during the startup process based on the DNS name.
 Since DNS only provides information about addresses, you need to use a consistent TCP port across the cluster for gossip.

 <!-- TODO: Should this be more practical? -->

 ## Example 1 - A Three-Machine Cluster

-This example shows the configuration for a three node cluster, running in the typical setup of one manager node and one database node per physical machine, with cluster discovery via DNS.
-Each machine has one network interface, therefore uses different ports for the internal and external traffic.
+The example below shows the configuration for a three node cluster, running in the typical setup of one manager node and one database node per physical machine, with cluster discovery via DNS.
+Each machine has one network interface, using different ports for the internal and external traffic.
 All nodes, in this case, are running Windows, so the manager nodes run as Windows services.

 The important points for writing configuration files are:

 - Node IP Addresses: 192.168.1.11, 192.168.1.12 and 192.168.13
 - TCP ports: (defaults):
   - Manager Nodes:
     - Internal HTTP: 30777
     - External HTTP: 30778
   - Database Nodes:
     - Internal TCP: 1112
     - External TCP: 1113
     - Internal HTTP: 2112
     - External HTTP: 2113
 - DNS Entry Name: cluster1.eventstore.local

-To configure the cluster correctly, there are a number of steps to follow:
+To configure the cluster correctly, follow these steps:

 1. Set up a DNS entry named `cluster1.eventstore.local` with an A record for each node.
 2. Write the database node configuration file for each machine.